Sgarg4431/CarBazar_Dapp/README.md

 # Car Bazar

-This is a simple decenterlized application (Dapp) built on Goerli testnet in which a person could rent a car for a particular period of time, return it and check the amount need to be paid.
+This is a simple decenterlized application (Dapp) built on Goerli testnet in which a person could rent a car for a particular period of time, return it and check the amount need to be paid

+Owner cannot rent a car to himeself

 In this app person will not be able to rent a car which is already booked and will not be able to return someone else car, means if person tries